jjibra/jjibra/README.md

 - 👋 Hi, I’m @jjibra
 - 👀 I’m interested in python
-- 🌱 I’m currently learning ccnp
 - 💞️ I’m looking to collaborate on jjibra@gmail.com
-- 📫 How to reach me ...
+- 📫 How to reach me jjibra@gmail.com

 <!---
 jjibra/jjibra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.